 Really enjoyed participating on this panel at this year’s Go Open Data Conference.
 Our Digital Community – What’s Needed?
 “Our digital world holds many challenges as illustrated by Cambridge Analytica, issues related to the local Sidewalk Toronto initiative, the smart cities challenge happening in Canada and differences between our urban and rural communities.
 This diverseContinue reading “Go Open Data Conference: Our Digital Community – What’s Needed?”

 Great visual record of our OLA Superconference 2019 OCULA Spotlight session: Shaping Smart Cities!

 Overdose Prevention and Response and Libraries: A Panel Discussion

 Looking forward to joining this super line-up of public sector leaders at the 2018 Conference Board of Canada conference: Public Sector Transformation 2018: Delivering Digital and presenting on Toronto Public Library’s transformation and role in Canada creating the world’s best libraries.

 As a Creative Commons lifer, I’m thrilled to be able to participate with an amazing group of women, brought together by Kelsey Merkley for Uncommon Women: a conversation in leadership, allies and advocates, and reconciliation at the April Creative Commons Global Summit — so fortunate to have it in Toronto again!
 In May, I’ll beContinue reading “Spring Conference Presentations”

-Looking forward to presenting at The Edge Conference in Edinburgh in March on Lending the Internet: Digital Inclusion and Poverty Reduction to share about TPL’s initiative, supported by Toronto’s Poverty Reduction Strategy and a donation from Google Canada, to lend WiFi hotspots to low income households without home internet.
+From my presentation at The Edge Conference in Edinburgh: Lending the Internet: Digital Inclusion and Poverty Reduction sharing about TPL’s initiative, supported by Toronto’s Poverty Reduction Strategy and a donation from Google Canada, to lend WiFi hotspots to low income households without home internet.